 Altered mental status, a very imprecise term, is sometimes used by doctors to refer to a change in consciousness, such as lethargy, obtundation, delirium, or sometimes stupor or coma.

-Stupor is an excessively long or deep state of unresponsiveness.
+Stupor is an excessively deep state of unresponsiveness.
 People can be aroused from it only briefly by vigorous stimulation, such as repeated shaking, loud calling, or pinching.

 Coma is a state of complete unresponsiveness (except for certain automatic reflexes).
 People cannot be aroused at all.
 Their eyes stay closed.
 People in a deep coma lack purposeful responses, such as moving a limb away from something that hurts.